-Weig ghting 2021 Measure Description CEO Other ELT members performance assessment Risk, compliance and behaviour gateway Individually assessed, ELT members must adhere to Medibank's Code of Conduct, ensure that the risks in respect of their position are well managed and complete all mandatory compliance training.
+Weig hting 2021 Measure Description CEO Other ELT members performance assessment Risk, compliance and behaviour gateway Individually assessed, ELT members must adhere to Medibank's Code of Conduct, ensure that the risks in respect of their position are well managed and complete all mandatory compliance training.
 Medibank's Code of Conduct requires all employees to not only comply with our legal obligations, but also to act ethically and responsibly in relation to our customers, colleagues and the community.
-The management of risks (including environment, social and corporate governance and climate risks where relevant) is reviewed by the Risk Management Committee and considers the effective operation of divisional risk committees, incident identification, audit findings, remediation actions, health and safety, feedback on risk culture from employees, and feedback provided by the Chief Risk Office, Group Executive - People & Culture and Group Executive - Legal, Governance & Compliance as outlined in section 5.2.
+The management of risks (including environment, social and corporate governance and climate risks where relevant) is reviewed by the Risk Management Committee and considers the effective operation of divisional risk committees, incident identification, audit findings, remediation actions, health and safety, feedback on risk culture from employees, and feedback provided by the Chief Risk Office, Group Executive - People & Culture and Group Executive - Legal, Governance & Regulatory Affairs as outlined in section 5.2.
 Gateway Gateway All achieved Financial gateway Medibank must achieve a baseline of financial performance, as determined by the Board for the performance period.
 In 2021, this baseline financial performance was a Group operating profit target.
-Gateway Gateway Met ighting 2021 Measure Description CEO Other ELT members performance assessment Group operating profit Group operating profit represents the core financial measure for the annual STI Plan and reflects the Board's belief that it is the best measure of underlying business performance and value created for customers and shareholders over the performance period.
+Gateway Gateway Met Group operating profit Group operating profit represents the core financial measure for the annual STI Plan and reflects the Board's belief that it is the best measure of underlying business performance and value created for customers and shareholders over the performance period.
 45% 35% Above target Health Insurance premium revenue growth Measured alongside the core metric of Group operating profit, the focus of this measure is sustainable and profitable revenue growth to ensure optimal value creation for customers and shareholders.
 20% 25% Below target Brand Net Promoter Score (NPS) Brand NPS is a key customer advocacy metric that measures the likelihood of people recommending Medibank or ahm to their families and friends.
-20% 20% Above target Aligned to one or more of the following milestones: Customer and employee advocacy - Continue to achieve a high level of advocacy by delivering exceptional experiences for our customers and employees.
-Health and wellbeing differentiation - Double the uptake of Medibank's Live Better and Health Assist programs by FY22 while ensuring every customer has at least one personalised health interaction through the year.
-Ranging Role-specific big goals 3.
+20% 20% Above target Role-specific big goals Aligned to one or more of the following milestones: 1.
+Customer and employee advocacy - Continue to achieve a high level of advocacy by delivering exceptional experiences for our customers and employees.
+2. Health and wellbeing differentiation - Double the uptake of Medibank's Live Better and Health Assist programs by FY22 while ensuring every customer has at least one personalised health interaction through the year 3.
 Health insurance growth - We aim to increase market share and achieve total policyholder growth in excess of 3%, including an expectation of growing the Medibank brand by c.
-1% during FY21.
-15% 20% between 'on-track' to 'ahead of target' In-home care - More than 300 virtual hospital beds by the end of FY22.
-Medibank Health - By FY22 organically replace the reported FY18 \$30m operating profit of Garrison.
-Productivity - FY21 productivity target of \$20 million and additional \$30 million during FY22-FY23.
+1% during FY21 4.
+In-home care - More than 300 virtual hospital beds by the end of FY22 5.
+Medibank Health - By FY22 organically replace the reported FY18 \$30m operating profit of Garrison 6.
+Productivity - FY21 productivity target of \$20 million and additional \$30 million during FY22-FY23 15% 20% Ranging between 'on- track' to 'ahead of target'